Orbifoldt/h2-and-sql-server-migrations/README.md

 CREATE DATABASE myDB;
 GO;
 ```
 After this you can uncomment the mssql settings in the [`application.yml`](src/main/resources/application.yml).
-You can also run the integration test using this database (but beware that old data will get persisted).
+You can also run the integration test using this database, but you best comment out the tests that use DBUnit, i.e. those annotated by `@DataSet`.
+Be aware that the test data will get persisted.

 To see the content of the DB simply run this query:
 ```sql